Why You Must Visit Buffalo, New York

 Hamburg Brewing Company.
 Photo by Jim Bush for Visit Buffalo Niagara

 Buffalo is also known for its food trucks, but I didn’t have a chance to sample a single one.
 I did check out the food at the brick-and-mortar location of Lloyd Taco, which was the city’s first food truck in 2010.
-That is definitely worth a lunch, but the tacos are huge!
+That is worth a lunch, but the tacos are huge!

 Today, Buffalo has dozens of food trucks.
 I can’t wait to hear about your favorites—and I’ll have to check them out on my next visit.